OneHalf3544/mgvp-bug-example/README.md

 ]
 ```

-It can be workarounded if we will use ${parent.version} or set version with dependencyManagement.
+It can be workarounded if we use ${parent.version} or set version with dependencyManagement.
 But I want to find a correct way to use the common version across the multimodule project.